nureon22/gfont/README.md

 ### Webfont

-Pack a font family to use in websites as self-hosted fonts.\
+Pack woff2 fonts and it's css to be used as self-hosted fonts in websites.\
 Don't forget to use single or double quotes for safety.

 ```sh